 The next section of your WordPress site is the “Logs” tab.
 Being able to view log files from the dashboard is a fast way to quickly debug something without having to spin up your FTP client or command line.
 You can view your error.log, kinsta-cache-perf.log, and access.log files.
 By default, it will show the last 1,000 lines.
 You can drag the slider across to see the last 20,000 lines.
 There is also a search functionality.

 The next section is WordPress migrations.
 You don’t actually need to open up a ticket with our support team to migrate a site.
 Simply launch “Migrations” from the left-hand side and click on “Request Migration.”
-Each plan includes a certain number of free migrations.
+Each plan (except the Starter) includes a certain number of free migrations.
 We can, of course, migrate extra sites over for you for an additional charge.

 - Details of your current host